bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Friday, the 14-day percent change in average new deaths was:
+As of Saturday, the 14-day percent change in average new deaths was:

 - -35% in Illinois
-- -32% in the United States
+- -28% in the United States
 - -35% worldwide

 <picture>